Bio-Inspired Design

 Break Down

-Breaking down physical or checmical resources
+Breaking down physical or chemical resources

 Protect from Harm